 - Not interested in keeping them vegan?
 Try adding cooked bacon bits in at the end.

 Want to make it a full Irish dinner?
-Check out these recipes for a full St Patrick's Day menu that is gluten free and dairy free!
+Check out these recipes for a full St Patrick's Day menu that is gluten-free and dairy free!

-If you enjoyed this recipe, please leave us a rating or a comment.
+Did You Enjoy Making This Recipe?
+Please rate this recipe with ⭐⭐⭐⭐⭐ or leave a comment.
 It helps other wonderful people connect with our food.

 📖 Recipe

-Dairy-Free Colcannon
+Dairy-Free Colcannon (Vegan)

 Equipment